Pirates board Danish-owned ship in Gulf of Guinea | Headlines

 Pirates board Danish-owned ship in Gulf of Guinea

-Montec reported the incident to a maritime cooperation centre operated by the British and French navies to maintain safety in the Gulf of Guinea.
-The operator is working with all relevant maritime authorities in the region, including several navies, according to Monjasa.
+Pirates have attacked and boarded a Danish-owned ship in the Gulf of Guinea and all communications channels with the vessel are down, a spokesperson for shipping company Monjasa said on Tuesday.
+All 16 crew members sought refuge in a safe room onboard the Monjasa Reformer vessel, the spokesperson said.

-Pirates attacked and boarded a Danish-owned ship in the Gulf of Guinea on Saturday and all communications channels with the vessel are down, a spokesperson for shipping company Monjasa said.
+Pirates have attacked and boarded a Danish-owned ship in the Gulf of Guinea and all communications channels with the vessel are down, a spokesperson for shipping company Monjasa said on Tuesday.

-All 16 crew members sought refuge in a safe room onboard the Monjasa Reformer vessel, a spokesperson for the shipping company said on Tuesday.
-The Liberian-flagged oil and chemical tanker, which was sitting idle, was attacked about 140 nautical miles west of the Republic of Congo's Port Pointe-Noire.
+All 16 crew members sought refuge in a safe room onboard the Monjasa Reformer vessel, the spokesperson said.
+The Liberian-flagged oil and chemical tanker, which was sitting idle, was attacked on Saturday about 140 miles west of the Republic of Congo's Port Pointe-Noire.

 The vessel is operated by Dubai-based Montec Ship Management, which is owned by Monjasa.
 Montec reported the incident to a maritime cooperation centre operated by the British and French navies to maintain safety in the Gulf of Guinea.